apache/druid/docs/api-reference/api-reference.md

 Marks segments (un)used for a datasource by interval or set of segment Ids.
 When marking used only segments that are not overshadowed will be updated.

-The request payload contains the interval or set of segment Ids to be marked unused.
+The request payload contains the interval or set of segment IDs to be marked unused.
-Either interval or segment ids should be provided, if both or none are provided in the payload, the API would throw an error (400 BAD REQUEST).
+Either interval or segment IDs should be provided, if both or none are provided in the payload, the API would throw an error (400 BAD REQUEST).

 Interval specifies the start and end times as IS0 8601 strings. `interval=(start/end)` where start and end both are inclusive and only the segments completely contained within the specified interval will be disabled, partially overlapping segments will not be affected.